 The majority of the team spend 50-100% of their time acquiring, processing or extracting point cloud data.
 Before, everyone did everything; now, two of them are involved in data acquisition and the rest do the rest; this means that everyone can be very focused and accurate.

 “There’s a global shortage of people qualified to do this kind of surveying, which means we’ve always got 30% more work to do than people to do it.
 We’re taking on interns and doing our bit, but realistically we’re looking to technology innovations, like we see continually coming out of TopoDOT, to reduce our dependence on humans.

 Using mobile LiDAR with TopoDOT has enabled us to move into markets we couldn’t access previously.
 For example, we can now offer asset-management projects for the public sector; today, this accounts for 10% of our business – and it’s growing.

 The big advantage for the taxpayer is that we can save money and deliver best value.
 We’ve recently catalogued an entire water system involving 300,000 pieces of equipment – anything from gate valves and hydrants to pump stations.
 The information the water company now holds is so accurate and up to date, they can go straight to a leak and fix it with the right parts, more quickly and more efficiently.
-This means they can cut the amount of lost water, optimise their parts management systems, develop the most effective planned maintenance programs, and prioritize their capital improvements.
+This means they can cut the amount of lost water, optimize their parts management systems, develop the most effective planned maintenance programs, and prioritize their capital improvements.
 All of which saves the taxpayer money and helps us to win those bids!